mmmries/jetstream/docs/introduction/getting_started.md

 end
 ```

-This defines a gen server-style module which bases on `Jetstream.PullConsumer` behavior.
-The only
+Pull Consumer is a regular `GenServer` and it takes a reference to `Gnat.ConnectionSupervisor`
+along with names of Jetstream stream and consumer as options passed to
+`Jetstream.PullConsumer.start*` functions.
+For brevity, if you statically know the values of these
+options, you can pass these to the `use Jetstream.PullConsumer` invocation.

+The only required callbacks are well known gen server's `c:Jetstream.PullConsumer.init/1` and
-required callback is `c:Jetstream.PullConsumer.handle_message/2`, which takes new message as its
+`c:Jetstream.PullConsumer.handle_message/2`, which takes new message as its first argument and
-only argument and is expected to return an atom instructing underlying process loop what to do with this
+is expected to return an _ACK action_ instructing underlying process loop what to do with this
 message.
 Here we are asking it to automatically send for us an ACK message back to Jetstream.

 Let's now create a consumer in our NATS server.
 We will call it `LOGGER` as we plan to let it simply